shahednasser/medusa-marketplace/README.md

 npm i medusa-marketplace
 ```

-You can then import each of the `MarketplaceModule` into `src/main.ts`:
+You can then import each of the modules into `src/main.ts`:

 ```typescript
 import { ProductModule, UserModule, StoreModule } from 'medusa-marketplace';